abach42/superhero/README.md

 ## Developing (using hot swapping of code) 🔧

-👆 You will need docker/ docker-compose installed on your OS and Java 21.0.2
+👆 You will need docker/ docker compose V2 installed on your OS and Java 21.0.2

 * Start application: `./.bin/dev/mvn-spring-boot-run.sh`
   - Postgres database will be started and fully initialized in a docker container.